kasparsd/limit-login-attempts/readme.txt

 Features

 * Limit the number of retry attempts when logging in (for each IP).
 Fully customizable
-* (WordPress 2.7+) Limit the number of attempts to log in using auth cookies in same way
+* Limit the number of attempts to log in using auth cookies in same way
 * Informs user about remaining retries or lockout time on login page
 * Optional logging, optional email notification
 * Handles server behind reverse proxy